OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 - Defines the namespace for your custom functions.
 A namespace prepends itself to your custom functions to help customers identify your functions as part of your add-in.
 - Uses `<ExtensionPoint>` and `<Resources>` elements that are unique to a custom functions manifest.
 These elements contain the information about the locations of the JavaScript, JSON, and HTML files.
 - Specifies which runtime to use for your custom function.
 We recommend always using a shared runtime unless you have a specific need for another runtime, because a shared runtime allows for the sharing of data between functions and the task pane.
+Note that using a shared runtime means your add-in will use Internet Explorer 11, not Edge.

 If you are using the Yo Office generator to create files, we recommend adjusting your manifest to use a shared runtime, as this is not the default for these files.
 To change your manifest, follow the instructions in [Configure your Excel add-in to use a shared JavaScript runtime](./configure-your-add-in-to-use-a-shared-runtime.md).